-This bill amends existing laws regarding trespass and the rights of landlords and tenants, specifically addressing the issue of squatting.
-It defines a "squatter" as a person occupying a dwelling unit or other structure who is not a party to a rental agreement, not a periodic tenant, and is not authorized by the property owner, landlord, or tenant to occupy the dwelling unit or structure.
-The bill establishes that a person found guilty of squatting will be charged with a misdemeanor, facing penalties of up to $1,000 in fines or a maximum of one year in prison, or both.
+The bill amends existing laws regarding trespass and squatting in residential properties.
+It introduces a definition of "squatter" as a person occupying a dwelling unit who is not a party to a rental agreement, not a periodic tenant, and is not authorized by the property owner, landlord, or tenant to occupy the dwelling unit or structure.
+The bill establishes that individuals found guilty of squatting will be charged with a misdemeanor, facing penalties of up to $1,000 in fines or a maximum of one year in prison, or both.

-Additionally, the bill clarifies that squatters do not have the same rights and protections as tenants under the Residential Landlord and Tenant Act.
-It provides property owners and landlords with specific remedies against squatters, allowing them to seek the assistance of a police officer to remove and arrest a squatter without the need to initiate eviction proceedings.
-This legislative change aims to streamline the process for property owners dealing with unauthorized occupants while reinforcing the legal consequences for squatting.
+Additionally, it clarifies that squatters are not considered tenants and therefore do not have the rights and protections typically afforded to tenants under the Residential Landlord and Tenant Act.
+The bill provides property owners and landlords with specific remedies against squatters, allowing them to seek police assistance for removal and arrest without the need to initiate eviction proceedings.
+This legislative change aims to strengthen property rights and streamline the process for addressing unauthorized occupancy.
 The act will take effect immediately upon passage.

 Statutes affected: